SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 *   The automatic settlement split and deduction of fees and revenue cuts minimizes the work for your accounting department, as you do not have to invoice your sub merchants.
-*   The subsite split is available with all the payment instruments we offer on our eCom platform.
+*   The subsite split is available for all the payment instruments we offer on our eCom platform.

 #### Good to know